 Others bought houses for investment purposes.
 Since the construction of the historic areas of the Town, several new areas of the Town have been developed.
 Subdivisions such as Black Hills I and II, Verde Palisades, Foothills Terrace, Mingus View Estates, Haskell Springs, Mingus Shadows, and numerous individual home sites in unsubdivided areas have added to the population of the town.

 Historic Sites of Clarkdale Brochure

 The Town of Clarkdale offers a free brochure which allows visitors to take themselves on a walking tour of the historic sites of Clarkdale, including buildings constructed in the 1920's by the mining company which founded the town.
 The brochure is available at the Clark Memorial Library, 39 N Ninth Street.

 Clarkdale Historical Society & Museum

-The Town of Clarkdale and the Clarkdale Historical Society & Museum received a grant from the Arizona Department of Tourism to renovate a town building for use as a museum and archive.
+The Town of Clarkdale and the Clarkdale Historical Society and Museum received a grant from the Arizona Department of Tourism to renovate a town building for use as a museum and archive.
 Governor Napolitano came to Clarkdale on October 16th, 2006 to present a $50,000 check.
-On July 4th, 2008, the Clarkdale Historical Society & Museum opened for business.
+On July 4th, 2008, the Clarkdale Historical Society and Museum opened for business.

-For more information on the Clarkdale Historical Society & Museum please visit their website:
+Learn more information on the Clarkdale Historical Society and Museum.